GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Method

-\xhdr{Graph extrapolation as mixture components} To construct the mixture components without the constraint, we instead employ a data extrapolation technique based on the source data.
-In particular, we introduce \versionIII{$K$ independent classes of transform function, including random edge removal~\citep{DropEdge}, multihop subgraph sampling, and the addition of Gaussian feature noise, \etc{}.
-The \( i \)-th class, governed by the \( i \)-th mixture component, defines a stochastic transformation \(\tau_{i}\) that transforms an input source graph \(\mathcal{G}\) into a potentially distinct output graph \( \tau_{i}(\mathcal{G})\), $i=1,\ldots,K$.
-For instance, \(\tau_{i}\) can be defined to randomly remove edges with an edge dropping probability in the domain \([0.3,0.5]\).}
+\xhdr{Graph extrapolation as shift components} To construct the shift components, we employ a data extrapolation technique based on the source data.
+In particular, we introduce $K$ independent classes of transform functions, including multihop subgraph sampling, the addition of Gaussian feature noise, and random edge removal~\citep{DropEdge}.
+The \(i\)-th class, governed by the \(i\)-th shift component, defines a stochastic transformation \(\tau_{i}\) that transforms an input source graph \(\mathcal{G}\) into an output graph \( \tau_{i}(\mathcal{G})\), where $i=1,\ldots,K$.
+For instance, \(\tau_{i}\) can be defined to randomly remove edges with an edge-dropping probability in the range of \([0.3, 0.5]\).
+Note that the extrapolation aims to construct the basis of shifts rather than directly conducting data augmentation, as explained in Eq~\ref{eq:obj} later.